-The roll-over protection standard (ROPS) requires that all tractors with more than 20 horsepower operated by an employee and manufactured after October 1976 must be equipped with a roll-over protective structure.
-All the ROPS structures must meet specified performance requirements adopted from the American Society of Agricultural Engineers' standard on roll over protection.
-Each structure that has passed certain tests and meets the standard's requirements will have a plate attached to the structure stating that it is an approved roll over protective structure.
+The rollover protection standard requires that all tractors with more than 20 horsepower operated by an employee and manufactured after October 1976 must be equipped with rollover protective structures (ROPS).
+Every ROPS must meet specified performance requirements adopted from the American Society of Agricultural Engineers’ standard on rollover protection.
+Each structure that has passed certain tests and meets the standard’s requirements will have a plate attached to the structure stating that it is an approved ROPS.

-Are there any exceptions to the ROP standard?
+Are there any exceptions to the ROPS standard?

 Yes.
-Low profile tractors used in orchards, barns, hop yards and green-houses are exempt from the standard when use of the roll over protective structure would substantially interfere with normal operations.
-Also exempt are tractors using loaders, cornpickers, etc., when ROPS would interfere with their operation.
-But, as soon as the special equipment is not being used, the ROPS must be replaced.
+Low-profile tractors used in orchards, barns, hop yards and greenhouses are exempt from the standard when use of the roll over protective structure would substantially interfere with normal operations.
+Also exempt are tractors using special equipment when ROPS would interfere with attachment operation, like loaders and mounted corn pickers.
+The ROPS must be replaced as soon as the special equipment is not being used.

-Is there any training required under the ROP standard?
+Is there any training required under the ROPS standard?

 Yes.
-Employers must train every employee annually in safe tractor operation.
-Employers must instruct employees to fasten seat belts on tractors with roll over protective structures, to stay off very steep slopes and to watch where they are going.
+Employers must train every employee in safe tractor operation at the time of employment and annually thereafter.
+Employers must instruct employees to fasten seat belts on tractors with ROPS, to stay off very steep slopes and to watch where they are going.
 They must also train employees in proper operation in and around ditches, smooth tractor operation, proper hitching and proper parking.
 Extra riders are not allowed.

 What is the agricultural machinery guarding standard?

-- Signs or labels must be placed in prominent locations on tractors and power-driven equipment to warn employers that PTO shields must be kept in place.
+Signs or labels must be placed in prominent locations on tractors and power-driven equipment to warn employees that PTO shields must be kept in place.
 The signs are available from most farm equipment dealers.

-- One provision of the standard applies only to farmstead equipment and deals with electrical disconnects.
+One provision of the standard applies only to farmstead equipment and deals with electrical disconnects.
 It requires employers to ensure that electrical power cannot be inadvertently turned on while an employee is maintaining or servicing equipment.
 This can be done by providing a lock on the main power switch that can only be controlled by the person performing the maintenance or service.
-Or, in the case of material handling equipment located in a bulk storage area, you can install a means of disconnecting the power on the equipment so that if anything goes wrong, the employee can shut the equipment off at the site.
+Or, in the case of material handling equipment located in a bulk storage area, a means of disconnecting the power on the equipment can be installed so that the equipment can be shut off at the site if anything goes wrong.

-For a more detailed discussion of the requirements of the agricultural machinery guarding standard, see OSHA publication 2256, available from your local MU Extension center or the area OSHA Office (address at end of guide).
+For a more about the requirements of the agricultural machinery guarding standard, contact the area OSHA office listed at the end of this MU Extension publication.

 Does the machinery guarding standard require training?